 This research was conducted at the Carleton University Data Centre, a part of the Canadian Research Data Centre Network (CRDCN).
 This service is provided through the support of Carleton University, the Canadian Foundation for Innovation, the Canadian Institutes of Health Research, the Social Science and Humanity Research Council, and Statistics Canada.
-In particular we thank Xuefeng Hu for their guidance through the CRDCN process.
+In particular we thank Xuefeng Hu for his guidance through the CRDCN process.

 Literature cited